sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/package-repos.md

 </p>
 </aside>

-Sourcegraph package repos can sync dependency sources from dependency artifact hosts such as Rust crates, JVM libraries, Node.js packages, Ruby gems, and more.
+Sourcegraph package repos can synchronize dependency sources (Rust crates, JVM libraries, Node.js packages, Ruby gems, and more) from public and private artifact hosts (such as NPM, Artifactory etc).

 ## Enable package repositories